erikdubois/AntergosI3/README.md

 Look online for more info : https://wiki.archlinux.org/index.php/Keyboard_configuration_in_console

-##Update your system.

-Normally everything will be up-to-date.

-    sudo pacman -Syu

 ## Getting the installation files

 The idea is to download the i3 github files and start running the scripts: